 What is legal separation in the state of Georgia?
-The truth is, legally speaking, legal separation is not recognized in this state.
-Instead, our courts recognize “separate maintenance.”
+The truth is the legal system does not recognize legal separation in this state.
+Instead, our courts recognize “separate maintenance”.
 Separate maintenance is the separation of spouses without the marriage being dissolved or legally terminated.
 This can happen when you are no longer engaging in marital relations with your spouse and consider yourself to be in an active state of separation, even if you are still living in the same household.

 The process for reaching this state of separation or “separation maintenance,” is as follows: